 Napoleon himself ordered the wall of the Royal Square to be knocked down opening up a wonderful vista to the residents and visitors of Pau.
 Adolphe Alphand, a colleague of Haussmann, Paris’ most famous town planner, designed the Boulevard des Pyrenees complete with its natural balcony.

-The Boulevard des Pyrenees runs from the chateau at one end to the Palais des Congres at the other.
-The Boulevard is up high with the main city behind it.
-The slope of the Boulevard is planted with dozens of palm trees which with the vues make this such a wonderful walk.
+The boulevard runs from the chateau at one end to the Palais des Congres at the other and is high with the main city behind it.
+The slope of the Boulevard is planted with dozens of palm trees which with the views make this such a wonderful walk.

 Next to the Palais des Congres is Beaumont Park, a wonderful spot for a picnic or to escape the bustle of city life for half an hour.
 Some of the trees in the park are more than a 100 years old.